wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 (... deleted)
 ```
 Points to be noticed and parameter explanation:
-1. BLAT accepts plain text FASTA files so we have `gzip -dc src/control_rep1_R1.fq.gz > control_rep1_R1.fq` and `rm control_rep1_R1.fq` at the beginning and at the end.
+1. BLAT accepts plain text FASTA files so we have `gzip -dc src/control_rep1_R1.fq.gz > control_rep1_R1.fq` and `rm control_rep1_R1.fq` at the beginning and the end, respectively.
-2. `-split 4` asks `Mapping.pl` to split the read file into 4 share and executes 4 `MappingBlat.pl` for them, respectively.
+2. `-split 4` asks `Mapping.pl` to split the read file into 4 shares and executes 4 `MappingBlat.pl` for them, respectively.
 Note that BLAT would build a lookup table of the genome in memory, this costs some memroy.
 3. `x`: a dummy parameter, please keep it.
 4. `control_rep1_R1.fq`: the read file.
 5. `control_rep1_R1.blat.bam`: output BAM file, it would be sorted-by-name.